 Field of Research (FoR) classification

-These new codes have been progressively implemented across relevant systems, for example, internal facing systems such Charles Sturt Research Output (CRO), Research Master (MyResearch)and external systems such as those used by the ARC, NHMRC, and ABS.
+These new codes have been progressively implemented across relevant systems, for example, internal facing systems such Charles Sturt Research Output (CRO), Research Master (MyResearch) and external systems such as those used by the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), and Australian Bureau of Statistics (ABS).

 - the six-digit FoR code, 410102 – Ecological impacts of climate change and ecological adaptation,